 In accordance with national teacher education program standards, applicants must fulfil non-academic entry requirements.

-Applicants for Bachelor of Education and Master of Teaching programs are required to submit a 400-word (maximum) Education Statement which speaks to your motivation to be a teacher.
+Applicants for Bachelor of Education and Master of Teaching programs are required to submit a 400-600 word (maximum) Teaching Capabilities Statement which speaks to your motivation to be a teacher.

 Your statement must address the following three themes: